Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Evaluation

+We collected expert feedback to reflect on experts' perceptions of the proposed automatic exploration workflow.

-\textbf{Effectiveness.} Both experts acknowledged the exploration directions proposed by the agent, finding that their initial approaches to the questions were well covered by the multiple directions suggested by the agent-driven automated process.
-As E2 noted, ``The agent thinks more comprehensively than we initially expected, covering exploration directions beyond my immediate consideration.''
-Regarding the combinatorial analysis of heterogeneous data mining results, both experts expressed that there were many potential combinations of extracted data features they had not considered, with E1 stating, ``The agent appeared to explore an exhaustive range of combination methods.
+\textbf{Exploration Breadth and Coordination.} Both experts commented that generated exploration directions covered many aspects they would consider in social media analysis.
+E2 noted, ``The agent thinks more comprehensively than we initially expected, covering exploration directions beyond my immediate consideration.''
+The experts were particularly interested in the combinations of heterogeneous mining results.
+E1 commented, ``The agent appeared to explore an exhaustive range of combination methods.
 Despite some combinations appearing counterintuitive, it still revealed inspiring possibilities we hadn't considered.''

-\textbf{Expressiveness.} Both experts endorsed simple visualization forms such as word clouds, line charts, and bar charts.
-One expert supported the use of force-directed graphs, commenting, ``The graph format helps understand community topology and promotes better reading of network structures.''
-However, the other expert said, ``Graph formats can easily cause people to lose focus and should not be the final form for presenting insights; it should be equipped with simple visualizations to present clearer information.''
-Both experts agreed with the report format, with one noting, ``The 5W framework has clear carrying capacity for any public opinion event, and could be extended with additional components like `how to act' or `prediction' sections.''

-\textbf{Usability.} Experts indicated high system usability, they noted that while some integrated data mining algorithms in our system are methods they don't typically use, as E2 said: ``We usually employ simpler tools as alternatives, and unfamiliarity with the algorithms might become a barrier to trying new data mining methods.''
-E1 emphasized the system's value: ``Such language interaction methods to enable simple invocation and understanding of complex data mining methods, and are quite interested in cross-validating them with our traditional methods.''
+\textbf{Oversight and Trust in Automation.} Experts also emphasized the need to keep the automated process understandable and controllable.
+They noted that automated mechanical insight-evaluation criteria alone are insufficient, because in sociological inquiry, the absence of salient insights can itself be informative, suggesting disorder, weak structure, or the lack of stable patterns.
+In particular, experts expressed concerns about using unfamiliar data mining methods without sufficient explanation.
+E2 commented, ``We usually employ simpler tools as alternatives, and unfamiliarity with the algorithms might become a barrier to trying new data mining methods.''
+E1 further noted that they were interested in using language interaction to invoke complex data mining methods, especially for ``cross-validating them with our traditional methods.''